-- 1. Fixed term: where the child is excluded between 1 and 5 days in a single occurrence, up to a maximum of 45 days within an academic year.
-Including fixed period lunch time exclusion. - Fixed-term exclusions totalling five or fewer days (or 10 or fewer lunch-times or half days) in any one term must be reported to local committee members at each meeting and recorded on Arbor.
+- 1. Suspension: where the pupil is excluded between 1 and 5 days in a single occurrence, up to a maximum of 45 days within an academic year including fixed period lunch time suspension. - Suspensions totalling five or fewer days (or 10 or fewer lunch-times or half days) in any one term must be reported to local committee members at each meeting and recorded on Arbor.
 The Trust Board and its committees must consider any representations made by parents, but it cannot direct reinstatement and is not required to arrange a meeting with parents. - 2.
-Permanent: where an excluded child has Special Educational Needs and Disability (SEND), it must be demonstrated that the Trust has regard for the SEN Code of Practice and has provided extensive means of support to help meet the child's needs.
-Early intervention to address underlying causes of disruptive behaviour should include an assessment of whether appropriate provision is in place to support any SEN or disability that a child may have.
-Any intervention strategies should be discussed with and involve the child's parents.
+Permanent Exclusion: where an excluded pupil has Special Educational Needs and Disability (SEND), it must be demonstrated that the Trust has regard for the SEN Code of Practice and has provided extensive means of support to help meet the pupil's needs.
+Early intervention to address underlying causes of disruptive behaviour should include an assessment of whether appropriate provision is in place to support any SEN or disability that a pupil may have.
+Any intervention strategies should be discussed with and involve the pupil's parents.

-Only the Academy Head or the CEO in their absence, has the power to exclude a child from the setting.
-The Academy Head may exclude a child for one or more fixed periods, for up to 45 days in any one academic year.
-The Academy Head may also exclude a child permanently.
+Only the Academy Head or the CEO in their absence has the power to suspend a pupil from the setting.
+The Academy Head may suspend a pupil for one or more fixed periods, for up to 45 days in any one academic year.
+The Academy Head may also exclude a pupil permanently.

-If the Academy Head excludes a child, s/he informs the parents immediately by telephone in the first instance, giving reasons for the exclusion.
+If the Academy Head suspends or permanently excludes a pupil, s/he informs the parents immediately by telephone in the first instance, giving reasons for the suspension/exclusion.
 At the same time, the Academy Head makes it clear to the parents that they can, if they wish, appeal against the decision to The Trust Board and its committees.
 The setting informs the parents how to make any such appeal.
-The Academy Head informs the Principal/CEO of the Trust and The Trust Board and its committees about any exclusion.
+The Academy Head informs the Principal/CEO of the Trust and The Trust Board and its committees about any suspension or permanent exclusion.

-In the case of a fixed-period exclusion which does not bring the child's total number of days of exclusion to more than five in a term, The Trust Board and its committees must consider any representations made by parents, but it cannot direct reinstatement and is not required to arrange a meeting with parents.
+In the case of a suspension which does not bring the pupil's total number of days of suspension to more than five in a term, The Trust Board and its committees must consider any representations made by parents, but it cannot direct reinstatement and is not required to arrange a meeting with parents.

-Parents, the Trust CEO and the Local Authority will receive a copy of the formal exclusion letter.
+Parents, the Trust CEO and the Local Authority will receive a copy of the formal suspension/permanent exclusion letter.

-The Trust Board and its committees itself cannot either exclude a child or extend the exclusion period made by the Academy Head.
+The Trust Board and its committees itself cannot either suspend or exclude a pupil or extend the suspension period made by the Academy Head.

-The Academy Head maintains a record with all the details of every exclusion including on My Concern and incident reports.
+The Academy Head maintains a record with all the details of every suspension or permanent exclusion including on My Concern, and incident reports.
 The Academy Head is responsible for the paperwork.

-A report on the number, type and nature of exclusions is given to the CEO and The Trust Board and its committees on a half-termly basis.
+A report on the number, type and nature of suspensions or exclusions is given to the CEO and The Trust Board and its committees on a half-termly basis.

-Work is set for the excluded child for the period of the exclusion and is marked and fed back to the child following the existing Marking Policy.
+Work is set for the suspended pupil for the period of the suspension and is marked and fed back to the pupil following the existing Marking Policy.

-Following a fixed term exclusion, the child and their parent/carer are seen by the Academy Head at a 'Return to Nursery' meeting prior to being re-admitted to the setting.
+Following a suspension, the pupil and their parent/carer are seen by the Academy Head at a 'Return to School' meeting prior to being re-admitted to the setting.